Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 `damping factor` = a figure used to create waveforms of decaying amplitude.

-**Comments:** This method of specifying AC voltage sources works well if you\'re using multiple sources at different frequencies from each other.
+**Comments:** This method of specifying AC voltage sources works well if you're using multiple sources at different frequencies from each other.
 Representing phase shift is tricky, though, necessitating the use of the _delay_ factor.

 \
 []{#Voltage sources, DC, SPICE}